typegoose/typegoose/docs/guides/error-warnings-details.md

 Error: `"refPath" for "${name}, ${key}" should be of type String!
 [E008]`

 Details:
-The Option `refPath` needs to be defined as an string (mongoose limitation, typegoose check)
+The Option `refPath` needs to be defined as a string (mongoose limitation, typegoose check)

 ### Invalid Type [E009]

 Error: `"${targetName}.${key}"'s Type is invalid!
 Type is: "${Type}" [E009]`

 Details:
-The `Type` in its final state (after checking `rawOptions.type` and executing the deferring-function) is either `undefined / null` or not being an function
+The `Type` in its final state (after checking `rawOptions.type` and executing the deferring-function) is either `undefined / null` or not being a function

 Example of when this gets triggered: